GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="setup"></a> Deployment Procedure

-1. Create (or designate) three service accounts:
+1. Create (or designate) two service accounts:

 - A service account that runs the Tag Engine Cloud Run service, referred to below as `CLOUD_RUN_SA`.
 - A service account that performs the tagging in Data Catalog, and sourcing the contents of those tags from BigQuery, referred to below as `TAG_CREATOR_SA`.
-- A service account that interacts with the Tag Engine API, referred to below as `CLIENT_SA`.

 2. Set six environment variables which will be used throughout the setup procedure: